MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/test-your-universal-sensor-driver.md

 ## Sensor driver-specific testing

-After you successfully [connect your sensor to the Sharks Cove board](connect-your-sensor-to-the-sharks-cove-board.md), and you [write and deploy your universal sensor driver](write-and-deploy-your-universal-sensor-driver.md), you can use the following tool for testing/debugging the universal sensor driver.
+After you successfully [connect your sensor to the development board](connect-your-sensor-to-the-sharks-cove-board.md), and you [write and deploy your universal sensor driver](write-and-deploy-your-universal-sensor-driver.md), you can use the following tool for testing/debugging the universal sensor driver.

 - **MALT (Microsoft Ambient Light Tool)**